AjayLahkar/Code-Decode/README.md

 # Code Decode

-This python based Code Decode Programme.
+This is python based Code Decode Programme.